kevinniland/Zendesk-Intern-2021-Coding-Task/README.md

 ---

 ## Overview
 _Zendesk Ticket Viewer.
-Zendesk 2021 intern coding challenge that uses the Zendesk API to allow users to view tickets associated with their Zendesk account_
+Zendesk 2021 intern coding challenge that uses the Zendesk API to allow users to view tickets associated with their Zendesk account._

 ---